tbranyen/diffhtml/README.md

   npm install diffhtml-components
   ```

-  Provides constructors and middleware to rendering stateful/stateless
+  Provides constructors and middleware for rendering stateful/stateless
-  components seamlessly with diffHTML.
+  components seamlessly.
 The API will be very familiar to anyone
-  who has used React as the class methods and structure is the same.
+  who has used React as the class methods and structure are the same.

 * [babel-plugin-transform-diffhtml](/packages/babel-plugin-transform-diffhtml)